 FOOD SECURITY SNAPSHOT

-- Weak economic growth projected, food price inflation increasing
+Moderate economic growth and increasing food price inflation

 Source: Food and Agriculture Organization of the United Nations